Wisconsin Supreme Court Strikes Down 1849 Abortion Ban

 Furthermore, the order challenges interpretations of the Supreme Court’s decision in Bostock v.
 Clayton County (2020).
 This established that Title VII of the Civil Rights Act protects against discrimination based on sexual orientation and gender identity.
 This decision extended workplace protections to LGBTQ+ individuals.
 However, the recent executive order seeks to roll back these protections.
 If the policies stemming from this order lead to actions that deny equal treatment to transgender or nonbinary individuals, for example, in workplaces, federal programs, or facilities, it could open the door to legal challenges arguing that the order violates the protections established under Bostock

-This executive order is a direct attack on LGBTQ+ rights, particularly targeting transgender and nonbinary individuals by erasing gender identity from federal policies and programs.
+Advocates argue that the order’s provisions target LGBTQ+ rights by removing gender identity from federal policies and programs.
 It undermines protections, fosters discrimination, and creates real dangers in spaces like shelters and prisons.
-This executive order is not about protecting women, it’s about further marginalizing transgender and nonbinary individuals under the guise of defending women’s rights.
-True gender equity includes all people.
+While the order is presented as a measure to protect women, advocates argue that its provisions marginalize transgender and nonbinary individuals under the guise of defending women’s rights.

 Here is a list of the guidance documents that were deemed “inconsistent” with the new gender ideology order: